cysouw/diathesis/text/c10_participle.md

 c. ^^?^ Heute wird geflüchtet.
 :::

 There is a strong semantic tendency for the intransitives with *sein* to be more 'patientive'.
 Many of the verbs describe actions that are not performed deliberately, but more or less happen to the subject (e.g. *sterben* 'to die', *fallen* 'to fall' or *scheitern* 'to fail').
 However, there are also many verbs that do not fit into this semantic characterisation (e.g. *flüchten* 'to flee', *gehen* 'to go' or *abreisen* 'to depart').
-There seems to be only a restricted set of monomorphemic verbs with a *sein* Perfect, but a much larger number of verbs with preverbs [e.g. @sec:preverb-intransitive-with-unaccusative and @sec:preverb-intransitive-antiresultative].
+Note that the characterisation 'change-of-location/state' verbs [@keller2003: 65] does not fit at all to describe the semantics of the verbs as listed below.
+There seems to be only a restricted set of monomorphemic verbs with a *sein* Perfect, but a much larger number of such verbs with preverbs [cf. @sec:preverb-intransitive-with-unaccusative and @sec:preverb-intransitive-antiresultative].

 **Attested Verbs**

 - monomorphemic: *bersten, beuteln, bleiben, dorren, fallen, fliehen, fließen, flüchten, gehen, gleiten, kentern, kommen, krepieren, platzen, prallen, quellen, reifen, schlüpfen, scheitern, schreiten, schrumpfen, sein, sinken, sprießen, steigen, sterben, stolpern, strömen, traben, wachsen, weichen, werden*
 - with fixed prefix: *degenerieren, detonieren, gedeihen, gelangen, genesen, geschehen, explodieren*
-- with preverb: *abbiegen, abhauen (weglaufen), abmagern, abreisen, absaufen, absteigen, abstürzen, anbrennen, ankommen, anschwellen, ansteigen, auffallen, aufstehen, aufsteigen, auftreten, aufwachen, aufwachsen, ausbleiben, ausbrechen, ausfallen, ausgehen, auslaufen, aussteigen, auswandern, ausweichen, ausziehen (wohnen), beitreten, ˈdurchlaufen, ˈdurchsickern, ˈdurchfallen, ˈdurchgehen, eindringen, einfließen, einfrieren, einkehren, einreisen, einrosten, einschlafen, einsteigen, einstürzen, eintauchen, eintreffen, eintreten, emigrieren, entbrennen, entfliehen, entkommen, entstehen, erfrieren, erkranken, erlöschen, ermüden, erschallen, erscheinen, ertrinken, fehlschlagen, herumgehen, hinfallen, mitgehen, mitkommen, nachkommen, stehenbleiben, ˈumfallen, ˈumsiedeln, ˈumziehen, ˈuntergehen, ˈuntertauchen, ˈüberkochen, verbleiben, verblühen, verbluten, verdampfen, verfaulen, verfallen, verhungern, verreisen, verrosten, verrutschen, verschimmeln, verschwinden, versinken, versterben, vertrocknen, verwelken, vorgehen, vorkommen, wegfallen, weggehen, weglaufen, wegrennen, zerfallen, zerrinnen, zufrieren, zuwachsen, zurückfahren, zurückgehen, zurückkommen, zurücklaufen, zurückrennen*
+- with preverb: *abbiegen, abhauen (weglaufen), abmagern, abreisen, absaufen, absteigen, abstürzen, anbrennen, ankommen, anschwellen, ansteigen, auffallen, aufstehen, aufsteigen, auftreten, aufwachen, aufwachsen, ausbleiben, ausbrechen, ausfallen, ausgehen, auslaufen, aussteigen, auswandern, ausweichen, ausziehen (wohnen), beitreten, ˈdurchlaufen, ˈdurchsickern, ˈdurchfallen, ˈdurchgehen, eindringen, einfließen, einfrieren, einkehren, einreisen, einrosten, einschlafen, einsteigen, einstürzen, eintauchen, eintreffen, eintreten, emigrieren, entbrennen, entfliehen, entkommen, entstehen, erfrieren, erkranken, erlöschen, ermüden, erschallen, erscheinen, ertrinken, fehlschlagen, herumgehen, hinfallen, mitgehen, mitkommen, nachkommen, stehenbleiben, ˈumfallen, ˈumsiedeln, ˈumziehen, ˈuntergehen, ˈuntertauchen, ˈüberkochen, verbleiben, verblühen, verbluten, verdampfen, verfaulen, verfallen, verhungern, verreisen, verrosten, verrutschen, verschimmeln, verschwinden, versinken, versterben, vertrocknen, verwelken, vorgehen, vorkommen, wegfallen, weggehen, weglaufen, wegrennen, zerfallen, zerrinnen, zufrieren, zuwachsen, zurückbleiben, zurückfahren, zurückgehen, zurückkommen, zurücklaufen, zurückrennen*

 **Further Examples**